Gibraltar travel advice

 Work permit: required

-If you stay more than one month in Gibraltar, you must register your stay with Gibraltar’s immigration authorities.
+If you stay more than 90 days in Gibraltar, you must apply for residence by registering your stay with Gibraltar’s immigration authorities.

 Yellow fever